uk-gov-mirror/dvsa.cvs-nop/README.md

 Quick step to instantiate database in Docker:

+Use mysql version 8.
+Previously this was specifically using 5.7.
-`docker run --name local-mysql -e MYSQL_ROOT_PASSWORD=password -p3306:3306 -d mysql:5.7`
+`docker run --name local-mysql -e MYSQL_ROOT_PASSWORD=password -p3306:3306 -d mysql:8`

 ### 2. Schema Inventory